 Sending an item to GoldPaid from Leyland

 The opening step is online: a Leyland shop messages GoldPaid on WhatsApp with photos and questions, and only posts an item once it has decided to.
-Leyland's outward postcode falls in the PR area, and a posted parcel travels by Royal Mail Special Delivery Guaranteed, with full tracking and insurance and next-working-day delivery to GB mainland addresses.
+Leyland's outward postcode falls in the PR area, and a posted parcel travels by Royal Mail Special Delivery Guaranteed, with full tracking, signature on delivery and next-working-day delivery to GB mainland addresses.

 Preston is the nearest city with a specialist precious-metal buyer, only around 6 miles north, with Manchester much further off.
 Even a short trip, though, takes a volunteer off the shop floor and puts valuable donated stock in a bag on the move.